ScreamZ/vue-analytics/README.md

 You can also access the instance everywhere using `Vue.analytics`, it's useful when you are in the store or somewhere else than components.

+## Using vue-router guards

+You can automatically dispatch new screen views on router change, to do this simply pass the router instance on plugin initialization.
+At the moment, this is using the `route name` to name the HIT, but this is going to be updated to allow you to specify whatever values you wants.

 ## API reference

 ### trackEvent (category, action = null, label = null, value = null, fieldsObject = {})